 Best Travel Books of 2017

 The following travel books were published in 2017.
-They range from travel guides, adventure travel books, world cultures, travelogues and books which include a mix of lifestyle and travel.
+They range from classic travelling books, adventure travel books, world cultures, travelogues or travel novels and books which include a mix of lifestyle and travel.

 A brief history and biography of the city of Havana.
 A mix of Cuban history, architecture, recipes and part travelogue.